-The Scottish countryside is beautiful in winter.
-With the frost covered trees, it can be a magical place for a romantic getaway.
+The Scottish countryside is beautiful.
+Regardless of the season, it can be a magical place for a romantic getaway.
 Especially when you are staying somewhere special.

 With that in mind, today’s Big Deal whisks you off to the elegant and historic Friars Carse Hotel near Dumfries for a cosy and classy overnight stay in beautiful surroundings.
 It has inspired poetry in the past.
 No pressure to write a sonnet; just enjoy your stay.

-With vouchers valid well into early spring, it’s the ideal chance to book that break for the Borders.
+With purchases valid until the end of May, it’s the ideal chance to book that break for the Borders.